 Key features of whistleblower software include:

 When paired with clear anti-retaliation policies and employee training, such tools reduce risks, improve reporting efficiency, and create safer workplaces.
-Companies using these systems report fewer lawsuits and lower settlement costs, proving their effectiveness in addressing workplace misconduct.
+There is published research linking heavier use of internal reporting systems to fewer lawsuits and lower settlement costs; it is discussed below, along with what it does and does not show.

 Navigating whistleblower laws in the United States requires businesses to stay compliant with a mix of federal and state regulations.
 These laws create a framework to safeguard individuals who report misconduct, ensuring robust protections are in place.